causal3900/causal3900.github.io/docs/discussion10.md

   }
 }

-# install and load some libraries (packages) using the function created above
+# install and load some libraries using the function created above
 install("ggplot2")
 install("lpdensity")
 install("rddensity")